Product: Amazfit Stratos

 The menu is very responsive, and the watch is reactive to gestures.

 The watch offers a plethora of sports activities and comes with built-in GPS and GLONASS support.

-It is worth mentioning that Amazfit has teamed up with FirstBeat, who performs Garmin’s advanced metrics.
+It is worth mentioning that Amazfit has teamed up with FirstBeat, which performs Garmin’s advanced metrics.
 This brings VO2 Max to the watch, along with Training Load and recommended recovery time.

-These are significant fitness metrics, providing a more comprehensive and well-documented analysis on your daily progress.
+These are significant fitness metrics, providing a more comprehensive and well-documented analysis of your daily progress.
 Such metrics are features usually found in high-end sports watches.

 The GPS tracking sensor is very responsive and precise.
 It appears to be quite accurate even in heavily wooded trail conditions.

 It seems that Stratos does a great job in tracking running activity.

 In addition, Stratos records the GPS track and allows navigation along a pre-recorded route.
 If you exit the pre-defined route, vibration alerts will inform you accordingly.